 And the other important element is social media; social media has been an aspect in the ranking algorithm for years and it would be same in coming future.

 Conclusion – Work for your readers not for search engines.

 The basic SEO tips for year 2015 are below-

 ( Above points are just few, to find more read expert’s blogs.
 I recommend read Search Engine Journals )

 Apart from on page SEO work, focus on quality off page work.
 Build backlinks on authority sites.
 Do create links but not be a spammer.
-Link building is not only a source to build authority and Google Page rank but also it can help a lot in getting relevant traffic and brand exposure.
+Link building is not only a source to build authority and Google Page rank but also it can help a lot in increase blog traffic and brand exposure.

 Q6.
 Are you associated with any other projects besides DreamTechie?
 If yes, please share with us.